izmalkovv/carbook/privacy.md

 - **To protect our Services.** We may process your information as part of our efforts to keep our Services safe and secure, including fraud monitoring and prevention.
 - **To identify usage trends.** We may process information about how you use our Services to better understand how they are being used so we can improve them.
 - **To save or protect an individual's vital interest.** We may process your information when necessary to save or protect an individual's vital interest, such as to prevent harm.
+- **To send maintenance reminders and helpful prompts.** We send local push notifications scheduled on your device for upcoming reminders, service anniversaries, seasonal maintenance windows, "add your first car" nudges (24 hours, 7 days, 30 days, and 90 days after sign-up if no vehicle is added), and overdue-maintenance alerts.
+These run on your device's clock; opting out of notifications in iOS Settings or in the app's Settings → Notifications screen disables them.
+- **To detect vehicle health changes in the background.** When your iOS device wakes our app via BGAppRefreshTask, we compute whether any reminder transitioned to "overdue" or "due soon" and, if so, fire a local notification.
+No data leaves the device for this check.
+- **To generate AI-assisted suggestions.** When you have at least two service records on a vehicle, we send a summary of your vehicle and its service history to Google's Vertex AI (Gemini) to receive maintenance suggestions.
+Free-tier accounts trigger this no more than once per 60 days; paid subscribers trigger it more frequently in response to events such as a service record being added or a reminder being completed.
+Photos of receipts that you choose to scan are also sent to Vertex AI for OCR text extraction.
+Per Google's Vertex AI terms, your data is not used to train their models.

 ## 3. WHAT LEGAL BASES DO WE RELY ON TO PROCESS YOUR INFORMATION?